Kong/docs.konghq.com/app/_hub/kong-inc/aws-lambda/index.md

     Test the lambda function from the AWS console and make sure the execution succeeds.

-4. Finally we set up a Service and Route in Kong and link it to the function just created.
+4. Finally, we set up a Service and Route in Kong and link it to the function just created.

 {% tabs %}
 {% tab With a database %}